yourbase/yb/README.md

 about dependencies and keep your CI build process in-sync with your local development process.

-It is kind of like docker, but with composable build-packs, a CI-friendly YAML and remote builds.
+It is kind of like docker, but with composable build-packs, configurable with YAML and that can be used in CIs or in remote builds.

 The primary features of the YB tooling are: